PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Monday

 Read about convolutional networks and how we could apply them to a given game state.
 Figured out the (conjectured) minimum length sequence that contains all of the permutations of Z_4 up to reflection.

+### Tuesday

+Started working on CNN -- worked an example with Maven and Eclipse; struggled working with dependency management for dl4j.

+### Wednesday